opnsense/docs/source/development/examples/helloworld.rst

    :name: create-api-calls-to-retrieve-and-store-data

-The framework provides some helpful utilities to get and set data from and to the configuration xml by using your defined model.
+The framework provides some helpful utilities to get and set data from and to the configuration XML by using your defined model.
 First step in binding your model to the system is to add a method to the SettingsController to fetch the data from our configuration (or provide the defaults if there is no content).